-dancers are the new 'butterfly.' fascinated by Degas' whimsical ballerinas, i am utterly inspired to paint dancing figures
+dancers are the new 'butterfly.' inspired by Degas' ballerinas

-oddly, i've learned a great deal about painting on a three dimensional surface by looking to the style of painters who worked on a flat canvas. i like to pay homage to artists such as Degas, Monet, and Picasso by emulating their textures and rhythms. added benefit: everyone gets a little art history lesson (myself included).
+i've learned a great deal about painting on a three dimensional surface by looking to the style of painters who worked on a flat canvas. this series pays homage to artists in an around paris during the 1920s, emulating their textures and rhythms. added benefit: everyone gets a little art history lesson (myself included).

 how often to you hear a kid say...

 "i'm a Gustav Klimt!"

 i painted these faces during the World Science Festival, where participants were turned into their:

 most people think of butterflies and tigers when they hear 'face-painting'. after all, they are naturally adorned with the most striking designs (i love them too)... but after you've painted 78 of them in one afternoon, you start pining for turtles and kangaroos. working alongside Christopher Agostino of Agostino Arts expanded my 'animal repertoire' and opened my mind to the various ways in which an animal can inhabit a face.

 'what's your favorite animal?'

 let's go outside! these images were painted variously at the US Open, the Summit Health Fair, and during the Knicks Play-off Games. i'm particularly fond of these Health Fair images, where kids were asked: